valoeaera/School/HTB/HTB-Blackfield.md

 ![](../HTB-pics/blackfield/12.png)

 I can list more users with `rpcclient` , maybe there are more users?

 ![](../HTB-pics/blackfield/13.png)

 I spent more fun time with `awk` and cleaned up my working directory a little to produce a tidier list of usernames.

 ![](../HTB-pics/blackfield/14.png)

-But, none of these usernames, other than the three we already had yielded anything.
+But none of these usernames, other than the three we already had, yielded anything.
 Next I wanted to use `bloodhound` to find interesting privesc paths.
 To use `bloodhound`, I first need a Bloodhound ingestor to generate the .JSON files that `bloodhound` can query.
 Luckily, [this](https://github.com/fox-it/BloodHound.py) one exists for Kali.

 ![](../HTB-pics/blackfield/15.png)